Earn Your New York State Boating Safety Certificate 100% Online

 Each of the 10 modules in the New York Boater Safety Training course ends with a five-question quiz.
 A score of 80% is required to move on to the next module.
 You have unlimited attempts to complete each quiz.
 However, students who fail a quiz must review the entire module again before retaking the assessment.

 An optional practice exam gives you a chance to review all course material before taking the 60-question final exam.
-The state requires students to achieve a score of at least 76% to earn their boating safety certificate.
+Students must achieve a score of at least 80% to earn their boating safety certificate.

 Frequently Asked Questions